 Compared to national and state averages across all facilities.

 Gregory Wing of St Andrews Village Quality Metrics

 Minimizes Pressure Ulcers

-This tells you the percent of residents that suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin caused by staying in one position for an excessive period of time.
+This is the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers are skin damage due to remaining in one position for too long.

 Minimizes Serious Falls